jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 See README.MD first

+Engeneering mathematics included, to the AI, what is OK for this problem (link assesing).

 # The sets

 > ☛ The intersection of the sets A and B, denoted by A ∩ B, is the set of elements that belong to both A and B (tutorial)